curiosity-research-foundation/optimal-spacing/README.md

 # Optimal Spacing
 Simple algorithm for irregular optimal learning schedules

-Use to create a lesson plan across multiple units for optimal spacing of curriculum to maximize gernalization and memorization.
+Use to create a lesson plan across multiple units for optimal spacing of curriculum to maximize generalization and memorization.

 Use an adjustable exponential growth in spacing and always includes two lessons for a new unit upon initial introduction.